-- Level 1 Quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; and - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+- Level 1 Quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; and - · Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

 Applied's investments consist primarily of debt securities that are classified as available-for-sale and recorded at their fair values.
 In determining the fair value of investments, Applied uses pricing information from pricing services that value securities based on quoted market prices and models that utilize observable market inputs.
 In the event a fair value estimate is unavailable from a pricing service, Applied generally obtains non-binding price quotes from brokers.
 Applied then reviews the information provided by the pricing services or brokers to determine the fair value of its short-term and long-term investments.
 In addition, to validate pricing information obtained from pricing services, Applied periodically performs supplemental analysis on a sample of securities.
 Applied reviews any significant unanticipated differences identified through this analysis to determine the appropriate fair value.
+As of April 28, 2019, substantially all of Applied's available-for-sale, short-term and long-term investments were recognized at fair value that was determined based upon observable inputs.